 What We Need to Do

-My fellow digital immigrant momma friend, we need to figure out this “raising digital natives” thing.
+My fellow digital immigrants, we need to figure out this “raising digital natives” thing.
 We need to direct our kids so that they grow into responsible digital citizens with healthy habits and valuable skills to contribute to our world.
 Let's start talking about how we are going to do that.

 I want to know your thoughts and experiences as a digital immigrant.
 Comment here or connect with me on social media (buttons on the right) so that we can start a conversation.
 And be sure to share this post with your friends who need to get in on this conversation.

-Tell me, my momma friend, do you think my “theory” is accurate…that we struggle in this tech-driven world because we're the first generation to mother “digital natives”?
+Tell me … do you think my “theory” is accurate…that we struggle in this tech-driven world because we're the first generation to mother “digital natives”?
 What has been your experience as a “digital immigrant” raising a “digital native”?
 Let’s start talking.